Joni Eareckson Tada: Early life

-Joni Eareckson was born in 1949 in Baltimore, Maryland, the youngest of four daughters, to John and Lindy Eareckson.
-Joni was named for her father, John Eareckson, so her name is pronounced like "Johnny".
-Her father participated in the 1932 Summer Olympics as an alternate for the United States wrestling team and was honored as a Distinguished Member of the National Wrestling Hall of Fame and Museum in 1996.
-Tada was a member of Bishop Cummins Reformed Episcopal Church, where she was confirmed as a young woman.
+Joni Eareckson was born on October 15, 1949, in Baltimore, Maryland, the youngest of four daughters, to John and Lindy Eareckson.
+She was named after her father, so Joni pronounces her name as "Johnny".
+John participated in the 1932 Summer Olympics as an alternate for the United States wrestling team and was honored as a Distinguished Member of the National Wrestling Hall of Fame and Museum in 1996.
+Joni was a member of Bishop Cummins Reformed Episcopal Church, where she was confirmed as a young woman.

-With the example of her parents, Tada lived a very active life all through her growing-up years, enjoying riding horses, hiking, tennis, and swimming.
-On July 30, 1967, when she was 17 years old, she dove into the Chesapeake Bay after misjudging the shallowness of the water.
+With the example of her parents, Joni lived a very active life all throughout growing up.
+She enjoyed riding horses, hiking, tennis, and swimming.
+On July 30, 1967, at age 17, Joni dove into the Chesapeake Bay after misjudging the shallowness of the water.
 She had a fracture between the fourth and fifth cervical vertebrae and became a quadriplegic (or tetraplegic), paralyzed from the shoulders down.
-During Tada's two years of rehabilitation, according to her autobiography Joni, she experienced anger, depression, suicidal thoughts, and religious doubts.
+During her two years of rehabilitation, according to her autobiography Joni, Joni experienced anger, depression, suicidal thoughts, and religious doubts.
 However, during occupational therapy, she learned to paint with a brush between her teeth and began selling her artwork.
 She also writes this way, although for most writing tasks she relies on voice recognition software.
-To date, she has written over forty books, recorded several musical albums, and starred in an autobiographical movie of her life, and is an advocate for people with disabilities.
+To date, she has written over 40 books, recorded several musical albums, and starred in an autobiographical movie of her life, and is an advocate for people with disabilities.

-Tada wrote of her experiences in her 1976 international best-selling autobiography, Joni: The unforgettable story of a young woman's struggle against quadriplegia & depression, which has been distributed in many languages.
+Joni wrote of her experiences in her 1976 international best-selling autobiography, Joni: The unforgettable story of a young woman's struggle against quadriplegia & depression, which has been distributed in many languages.
 The book was made into a 1980 feature film of the same name, starring herself.
 Her second book, A Step Further, was released in 1978.